Updated Summer 2020

 But on a motorcycle I still believe slimness is a desirable attribute and is something that for example, Jesse Luggage strive to maintain in their mounting systems and cases.
 Al likes to boast that some of his rack and box setups are narrower than competitors’ racks alone.

 So, in summary, think carefully when comparing stated rigid box volumes against fabric panniers.
 A rigid box’s capacity is immutable but a soft bag may be more than you think.

-The Magadan was tested for water volume because it is the pannier I currently own at the time of this experiment, but this test would work and give similar results with any similar product.
+The Magadan was used because it was the pannier I used at the time, but this test would work and give similar results with any similar product.